 A: Within a few days after our session, I begin editing and uploading the photos to an online gallery.
 Gallery uploads are complete after 30 business days.
-Every single file is edited by hand for color, contrast, and white balance, and I apply my signature style to about 20 images.
+Every single file is edited by hand for color, contrast, and white balance, and I apply retouching and my signature style to 5 images images.
 If you would like that process applied to any other photo (outside of the ones I've edited) you just inquire after all of the uploads are complete.
 You may order prints and other merchandise through the online gallery.

 Q: What should I/we wear for my/our session?

 A: Think more, “coordination,” less, “matchy-matchy.”
 Choose 3 or 4 colors and everyone wear a variation of them .
 I love colors, patterns, layers and accessories.

 Here is what photographs well (Do’s and Don’t’s) :

 * Don’t wear all white shirts (or black, red, etc. where everyone is in the same color.
 This is a very dated look, and everyone blends together and makes the portraits less visually interesting.

 * Do wear patterns!
 Men and boys may wear a colorful plaid shirt.
 Others may bring out one of the colors of the plaid shirt and wear a plain colored shirt and pair it with a cute scarf, boots, pumps, etc.)

 * Don’t wear logos.
 Unless your portrait is promoting a brand, enough said.